mtxdead10cc/adder-lang/readme.md

 * Garbage collected (arrays)

-* In development, potentially unstable, no official release version, and no promises regarding backward compatibility in future updates (USE AT YOUR OWN RISK)
+* In development and potentially unstable (USE AT YOUR OWN RISK)

 * Currently only targeting Linux and Android (adding support for more platforms should not be too hard)